A Guide to Getting a Conservatory: Tips, Advice & Guidance

 Do you need planning permission for a conservatory?

-- Your property is terraced or already had an extension
+- Your property is terraced or already has an extension

-- Your home will be increased by more than 15%
+- Your home will increase by more than 15%

 - You live in a conservation area